dallascard/media_frames_corpus/README.md

 > python process_downloads.py <issue>

-again replacing <issue> with the appropriate issue name, as above.
+again replacing ISSUE with the appropriate issue name, as above.

 This second script will do some validation of the downloaded files, and write the text to indiviudal files in the articles/ directory, with names that match the dictionary keys in the json files in the annotations/ directory.